Sending Emails

 Processes

-Alternatively, you can add the Microsoft Outlook (BDK) Book to your agent to connect to your Outlook account and send emails from your own domain.
+Alternatively, you can add the Microsoft Outlook Book (BDK) to your agent to connect to your Outlook account and send emails from your own domain.

 Syntax